 Surprisingly the drive was smooth, nothing like LA traffic.
 We drove through two small cities, Valladolid and Tizmin, and made one pit stop at a gas station that had a clean restroom, lucky me.
 About two and a half hours later we were in the general Las Coloradas area.
 We kept looking around for the pink lagoon and didn’t spot it.

-To our luck, some friendly-looking locals were parked off to the side.
+To our luck, we ran into some friendly-looking locals.
 We stopped, showed them an image of it on my phone, and asked where it was.
 The man pointed in a direction down the road and said 10 kilometers.
 YAY!
 He knew what we were talking about!
 That was a good sign!

 We headed in the direction he suggested and about 10 minutes later we began to see huge piles of salt.
 I remember someone mentioning online that when you begin to see the salt mounds, you are close by.